Safe Output Regulation of Coupled Hyperbolic PDE-ODE Systems: Application in UAV Safe Delivery

 We know from the open-loop responses of $y_1$ in Fig. \ref{fig:y1} that the plant is open-loop unstable, while both state-feedback control and output-feedback control achieve effective safe regulation--- tracking the reference and ensuring the position of the payload stays within the safe region.
-Moreover, when $y_1$ starts outside the safe region, the designed control input effectively guides it back to safety within 1.4 seconds, which is less than the designated time $\bar t _0+t_a=2.058$ in the control design.
+Moreover, when $y_1$ starts outside the safe region, the designed control input effectively guides it back to safety within 1.85 seconds, which is less than the designated time $\bar t _0+t_a=2.058$ in the control design.
+Besides, we know from Fig. \ref{fig:y1} that observer state $\hat y_1$ fast converges to the true value, i.e., the blue dashed line that denotes the evolution of $y_1$, whose initial state is in the safe region, under the output-feedback.
 Another ODE state $y_2$, i.e., the payload velocity, is shown in Fig. \ref{fig:y2}, and the PDE states that reflect the oscillations along the cable are given in Fig. \ref{fig:pdestates} (where we only show the case that the output-feedback control from safe initial states for avoiding repetition), demonstrating the boundedness of these signals.
-We know from Figs \ref{fig:ob}, \ref{fig:es} that the observer can successfully track the unmeasured PDE states and the exogenous signals $v_d$ and $v_r$.
-The control inputs in the above three situations are given in Fig. \ref{fig:U}.
+It is also shown in Fig. \ref{fig:y2} that the observer state $\hat y_2$ rapidly converges to its true value $y_2$, denoted by the blue dashed line, in the same case (safe initialization).
+In addition to ODE state estimates, the observer errors for PDE states and the exogenous signals can be seen in Figs \ref{fig:ob}, \ref{fig:es}(a), which show that the observer can successfully track the unmeasured PDE states and the exogenous signals $v_d$ and $v_r$.
+The control inputs in the above three situations are given in Fig. \ref{fig:es}(b).